NARKOZ/gitlab/docs/configuration.md

 ## Ruby on Rails

-Create file `config/initializers/gitlab.rb` and insert the following code into.
+Create the file `config/initializers/gitlab.rb` and insert the following code into it.
 Edit where necessary.

 ```rb
 Gitlab.configure do |config|